ropensci/roweb/_posts/2016-10-11-your-community-manager.md

 My Open Science Epiphany
 -----------------------------------------------------------------

 I completed my MSc in Biology at York University in Toronto, doing fruit fly behaviour genetics in a lab with a strong foundation in ecology and evolution and I’ve done molecular biology-based research in bacteria, plants, insects and mammals.
-My open science epiphany came in the late 90’s when I found so many different sequences of my favourite enzyme in public databases that I could learn more and faster by comparing these than I could by slowly cloning and sequencing one more example!
+My open science epiphany came in the late 90’s when I found so many different sequences of my favourite enzyme in public databases that I could learn more and faster by comparing these than I could by slowly cloning and sequencing one more example! [check out my science](https://scholar.google.ca/citations?user=9HnWx2kAAAAJ).

-You can check out my science [here](https://scholar.google.ca/citations?user=9HnWx2kAAAAJ).

 This hooked me on bioinformatics and I worked in a core facility (for a former GenBank Coordinator!) connecting wet-lab biologists with data, software and approaches to advance their research.
 There, I learned the value of open data sharing, data curation and the curators themselves.
 I also did some Perl programming in a hunt for human disease-causing genes.
 During this time, I was part of an amazing team that trained hundreds of people in the [Canadian Bioinformatics Workshops](https://bioinformatics.ca/) and helped instructors get on board with providing open access to all training materials.